Deformation of locally free actions and the leafwise cohomology: Deformation of orbits

 \section{Deformation of orbits}

-In this section, we discuss about deformations which may not preserve the orbit foliation.
-The equations we need to solve are non-linear even for $\RR^p$-actions, as we investigated the deformation of linear flows on tori in Section \ref{sec:flow}.
-The main techniques to describe such deformations are the linearization and the Nash-Moser type theorems.
-The former reduces the problem to the computation of the bundle-valued leafwise cohomology.
+In this section, we discuss deformations which may not preserve the orbit foliation.
+The equations we need to solve are non-linear even for $\RR^p$-actions, as we investigated deformation of linear flows on tori in Section \ref{sec:flow}.
+The main techniques to describe such deformation are linearization and the Nash-Moser type theorems.
+The former reduces the problem to computation of the bundle-valued leafwise cohomology.
 The latter allows us to construct solutions of the original non-linear problem from the linear one.